will2dye4/labyrinth/README.md

 ### Algorithms

-By default, `maze` will use a random depth-first search algorithm to generate the maze.
+By default, `maze` will use a depth-first search algorithm to generate the maze.
 To specify a different algorithm, use the `-a` or `--algorithm` flags to `maze`.
 The available algorithms are `dfs`, `kruskal`, `prim`, and `wilson`.
 A description of each of these algorithms follows.

-The **DFS** (depth-first search) algorithm generates paths through the maze using a conventional [depth-first search](https://en.wikipedia.org/wiki/Depth-first_search) through the maze's underlying graph.
+The **DFS (depth-first search) algorithm** generates paths through the maze using a conventional [depth-first search](https://en.wikipedia.org/wiki/Depth-first_search) through the maze's underlying graph.
 The search starts in the top left corner and repeatedly moves to a neighboring cell, creating a path as it goes.
 When the path reaches